 Mexican regulator authorizes America Movil's Telcel to offer 5G services

-The IFT approved the modification of 18 concession titles, the regulator said in a statement late Wednesday, enabling Telcel to launch its anticipated 5G services in its home country within frequency bands in the 3450-3550 MHz segment.
+The Federal Telecommunications Institute, IFT, approved the modification of 18 concession titles, the regulator said in a statement late Wednesday, enabling Telcel to launch its anticipated 5G services in its home country within frequency bands in the 3450-3550 MHz segment.

 "With this, Telcel will be able to put into operation the largest 5G commercial network in Latin America....
 In this way, our country is at the forefront in the deployment of fifth generation mobile services," the IFT said in a statement.